withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 #### Accounts
 <Checklist key="accounts">
-- [ ] I have an account with an online git provider like GitHub or GitLab.
+- [ ] I have an account with an online git provider like GitHub.
-- [ ] I have an account with an online hosting service like Netlify or Vercel.
+- [ ] I have an account with an online hosting service like Netlify.
 </Checklist>

 ### Resources